MarkPflug/MSBuildGitHash/README.md

 ```

 ## Version History
+_1.0.2_
+- MSBuildGitHash is now properly marked as a development dependency, and so won't show up as a transitive dependency in your package.

 _1.0.1_
 - Fixes an issue where git tags would appear in hash version, causing validation failure.